josecarlosgt/Web-Design-and-Development/README.md

 - [Link to the website proposal](https://docs.google.com/document/d/1t9rW16i4xa9NTcTHrkrq6JiA9j90l3dWiHpdjkteAMM/edit?usp=sharing)

 ## Skills
-- Apply the planning, analysis, and design phases of the SDLC for the creation of websites
 - Structure content using standard HTML tags
 - Improve the structure of HTML code for search engines by implementing HTML5 semantics